-EDCE 664 Group Facilitation
+EDCE 664 Group FaciLiteratureation

 This course provides experience in developing and refining group leadership techniques with emphasis on group simulations and demonstrations.
-Students experience a minimum of 10 clock hours of membership in small group activity as well as experience in leaders of small
+Students experience a minimum of 10 clock hours of membership in small group activity as well as experience in leaders of small group.
+PreRequisite(s): EDCE 650, minimum grade: B-

-Pre-requisite: EDCE 650, minimum grade: B-EDCE 684 Counselling Pre-practicum (A)
+EDCE 684 Counselling Pre-Practicum (A)